sindhuri7474/sindhuri7474/README.md

 - :briefcase: Currently interning as a Business Systems Analyst at Skyworks Solutions,Woburn,MA.

+- :briefcase: Previously worked as Application Developer, Design Engineer and Project manager in top corporate companies.

 - :seedling: Looking out for new fulltime job opportunities in Data Analyst and Management domains.

 - :zap: In my free time, I work on independent projects, do online courses/certifications,  I also possess excellent culinary skills and am proficient in cooking a variety of dishes with great taste and presentation.